 Adding wait times or think times in scripts mimics the pauses users take while interacting with an application, creating a more realistic load.
 However, excessive or poorly timed waits can make your tests run longer and skew the results.

-Aim to use realistic think times based on actual user data.
-Tools like LoadView often allow you to gather insights on average user behavior, making it easier to adjust these pauses.
+Aim to use realistic think times based on actual user behavior.
+If available, use analytics data, session recordings, or previous test results to estimate how long users typically spend between actions.
 By optimizing think times, you keep scripts efficient while maintaining realism.

 5. Keep Scripts Lightweight and Minimize Dependencies

-Additionally, reduce dependencies in your scripts.
-The fewer external systems or data dependencies a script has, the less likely it is to fail due to an unrelated issue.
-Lightweight scripts are easier to troubleshoot and maintain, ensuring accurate results even as applications scale or evolve.
+Additionally, reduce dependencies in your scripts where possible.
+The fewer unnecessary external systems, test data sources, or fragile page elements a script depends on, the less likely it is to fail due to an unrelated issue.
+Lightweight scripts are easier to troubleshoot and maintain, helping ensure accurate results as applications scale or evolve.

 6. Implement Error Handling